Asthma Quality Improvement: Enhancing Care for Children with Asthma

 Initial results published in the Journal of Asthma (May 2018), featuring 65 clinic locations in Illinois, New Mexico, Oklahoma and Texas, indicate a significant change via six key indicators:

 - Patient self-assessment, such as Asthma Control Test

 - Spirometry to confirm the diagnosis of asthma and ongoing management

 - Patient asthma education

-Evaluation results show a combined 38% reduction in asthma-related emergency department visits and hospitals (publication pending).
-Analysis demonstrates a $1:$2.40 return on investment (publication pending).
+This evaluation, furthermore, shows a combined 42% reduction in asthma-related emergency department visits and hospitals (publication pending).
+Analysis additionally demonstrates a $1:$2.40 return on investment (publication pending).

-Health Care service Corporation has been a primary partner with the American Lung Association since 2012.
-Learn more
+- Health Care Service Corporation has been a primary partner with the American Lung Association since 2012.

 Sign up for the latest lung health news sent right to your inbox.